-4. Ancestry results can provide interesting information about a person’s genetic makeup, but the accuracy and precision vary by company.
+4. Ancestry tests can provide interesting information about a person’s genetic makeup, but the accuracy and precision vary by company.

-5. Insurance guidance is not included.
+5. Results can influence your insurance.
 Employers and health insurance companies are not allowed to discriminate based on genetic information, but companies that sell life, disability and long-term care insurance have no such constraints.
 They typically consider genetic test results such as increased risk for diabetes or cancer when determining cost and coverage.
 Yet, says Mathews, “people are not prompted to think about how their access to insurance might change.”

 Bottom line: Read the fine print and proceed with caution.